Jojo has optic nerve hypoplasia

 Mohamad FallahRad asked Jojo if he wanted to take off his cane, on the video Jojo clearly says he wants to keep his cane.
 After that, he wins the race back to Hunter College.
 We use the revolving doors to get back inside

 In the hallways of Hunter College, Dr. Grace Ambrose-Zaken interacts with Jojo and the remote controlled airplane.
 Jojo working to be understood so he can control his plane.

 Mom asks, "Is his vision better?"
-Jasmine, Jojo's mom, asks if Dr. Grace Ambrose-Zaken has seen other cases of kids wtih ONH whose vision gets better.
+Jasmine, Jojo's mom, asks if Dr. Grace Ambrose-Zaken has seen other cases of kids with ONH whose vision gets better.
 Jasmine is looking for the reason Jojo was suddenly able to run and easily reach out and grab toys on the ground.

 Jojo's mom, states that he has never been able to directly walk up to/run up to a toy, reach down and and pick it up the way he has been playing all afternoon.

 Jasmine, Sahar (project associate) and Dr. Grace Ambrose-Zaken,COMS discuss how different Jojo's visual functioning was with and without the pediatric belt cane.
 Everyone saw the same thing, Jojo appeared to use his vision for fun when he wore the belt cane.